 Otherwise, you will for sure forget essential items, which might be difficult to get afterwards.
 Asking relatives to go through your things to send them to you can be annoying for everyone.

-So take time to write this list to put all the chances on your side and not to forget anything essential.
+So take time to write this list to put all the chances on your side and not forget anything essential.

 - Important Documents